Ollivier-Ricci curvature and the spectrum of the normalized graph Laplace operator: The normalized Laplace operator, neighborhood graphs, and Ollivier-Ricci curvature

 We first introduce the following notation.
 For a probability measure $\mu$, we denote

 Let $\delta_x$ be the Dirac measure at $x$, then we can write $\delta_x P^1(\cdot):=\delta_x P(\cdot)=m_x(\cdot)$.
 Therefore the distribution of a $t$-step random walk starting from $x$ with a transition probability $m_x$ is for $t>1$.
-In particular, using the measure (\ref{2}), the probability that the random walk starting at $x$ moves to $y$ in $t$ steps is given by

-The idea is now to define a family of graphs $G[t]$, $t\geq1$ that encodes the transition probabilities of the $t$-step random walks on the graph $G$. \begin{Def}The neighborhood graph $G[t]=(V, E[t])$ of the graph $G=(V,E)$ of order $t\geq 1$ has the same vertex set as $G$ and the weights of the edges of $G[t]$ are defined by the transitions probabilities of the $t$-step random walk,
+The idea is now to define a family of graphs $G[t]$, $t\geq1$ that encodes the transition probabilities of the $t$-step random walks on the graph $G$. \begin{Def}The neighborhood graph $G[t]=(V, E[t])$ of the graph $G=(V,E)$ of order $t\geq 1$ has the same vertex set as $G$ and the weights of the edges of $G[t]$ are defined in terms of the transitions probabilities of the $t$-step random walk,

-\end{Def}In particular, $G = G[1]$ and $x\sim y$ in $G[t]$ if and only if there exists a path of length $t$ between $x$ and $y$ in $G$. \begin{Rmk} We note here that the neighborhood graph method is related to the discrete heat kernel $p_t(x,y)$ on graphs.
-For more details about the discrete heat kernel see for instance Grigoryan \cite{Grigoryan}.
-We have
+\end{Def}In particular, $G = G[1]$ and $x\sim y$ in $G[t]$ if and only if there exists a path of length $t$ between $x$ and $y$ in $G$.
+It is easy to see that the neighborhood graph $G[t]$ is in general a weighted graph with loops, even if the original graph $G$ is an unweighted, simple graph.
+Moreover, we note here that the neighborhood graph method is related to the discrete heat kernel $p_t(x,y)$ (see e.g. \cite{ACG} and the references therein) on graphs by